With inflation up and bills higher than ever, you may be wondering how to keep up with 2024’s soaring cost of living.

 For starters, it’s important to choose the right niche for your blog.
 And make sure your blog has a niche in the first place – don’t just write about anything that comes to mind.

 Blogging has become much more competitive over the last few years.
-So you’ll need a clear focus in order to succeed.
+You’ll need a clear focus to succeed.
 The days of blogs as personal journals are long gone (at least if you want to make money).

 Fortunately, SEO isn’t as technical as it sounds.
 The main skills you need are: